titaniummachine1/Auto_Trickstab/README.md

 unfortunatly lbox didnt fix warp.triggerwarp() so automatic instakill isnt an option now.

+## Menu Fix
+if your lua doesnt work after update consider removing old config data.

+first unload lua to save config.

+Go to your game properties / local files and then in team fortres 2 folder there is LBOX Auto Trickstab lua folder

+remove it and load lua again

 [In case of problems Contact me on Telegram](https://t.me/TerminatorMachine)

 ## Download